chloehudzik/workfront-learn.en/help/workfront-proof/administration-and-setup/email-alert-vs-proof-notification.md

 kt: 10174
 exl-id: 51423110-960c-46ed-8b4e-6e73c67c42e0
 ---
-# Email alert vs. proof notification
+# Understand email alerts and proof notifications

 Email alerts are different from proof notification emails.
 You’ll receive a proof notification email when you’ve been assigned a new proof to review, when a proof is late, or when there’s a new version of the proof for you to look at.